-Our loss and LAE reserves represent management's best estimate of our ultimate liability for unpaid claims.
+Our carried loss and LAE reserves represent management's best estimate of our ultimate liability for unpaid claims.
 We continuously re-evaluate our reserves, including re-estimates of prior period reserves, taking into consideration all available information and, in particular, newly reported loss and claim experience.
 Changes in reserves resulting from such re-evaluations are reflected in incurred losses in the period when the re-evaluation is made.
-Our analytical methods and processes operate at multiple levels including individual contracts, groupings of like contracts, classes and lines of business, internal business units, segments, legal entities, and in the aggregate.
+Our analytical methods and processes operate at multiple levels including individual contracts, groupings of like contracts, classes and lines of business, internal business units, segments, accident years, legal entities, and in the aggregate.
 In order to set appropriate reserves, we make qualitative and quantitative analyses and judgments at these various levels.
-Additionally, the attribution of reserves, changes in reserves and incurred losses among accident years requires qualitative and quantitative adjustments and allocations at these various levels.
 We utilize actuarial science, business expertise and management judgment in a manner intended to ensure the accuracy and consistency of our reserving practices.
+Management's best estimate is developed through collaboration with actuarial, underwriting, claims, legal and finance departments and culminates with the input of reserve committees.
+Each segment reserve committee includes the participation of the relevant parties from actuarial, finance, claims and segment senior management and has the responsibility for recommending and approving management's best estimate.
+Reserves are further reviewed by Everest's Chief Reserving Actuary and senior management.
+The objective of such process is to determine a single best estimate viewed by management to be the best estimate of its ultimate loss liability.
 Nevertheless, our reserves are estimates, which are subject to variation, which may be significant.